-Twice I was given a Light Brahma rooster.
-Because these are slow to mature I was not impressed with his large body or clumsiness when he was under a year old.
+I was given a Light Brahma rooster twice.
+Because these are slow to mature, I was not impressed with his large body or clumsiness when he was under a year old.

-- Dual purpose breed meaning good for eggs and meat.
+- It's a dual-purpose breed, meaning it's good for eggs and meat.

-- Feather-footed having feathers down the sides of both legs.
+- They're feather-footed (having feathers down the sides of both legs).

-- Large breed of chicken and slow to mature.
+- It's a large breed of chicken and slow to mature.

 I recently came across the Partridge variety via the American Brahma Club.

-Along with a variety of colorings you can also have your choice of Bantam or Standard sizes.
-The Bantam size weighs in at approximately 2 1/2 lbs. and the standard size weighs approximately 9 lbs.
+Along with a variety of colorings, you can also have your choice of Bantam or Standard sizes.
+The Bantam size weighs in at approximately 2 1/2 pounds and the standard size weighs approximately 9 pounds.